-Proposal Factor 7: Price: Will be evaluated based on the overall realism and reasonableness of the proposal and availability of funds.
+Proposal Factor 3: Price: Will be evaluated based on the overall realism and reasonableness of the proposal and availability of funds.

 NOTE: Proposals submitted in response to this BAA shall be evaluated through a peer or scientific review process, as they are received.
 The Contracting Officer has discretion to request proposals after the closing date if the white paper was received prior to the closing date.
 Proposals lacking technical merit or relevance to DLA Strategic Materials' needs, or those proposals that may fall in areas wherein funds are not expected to be available, may be rejected without further action.
 Proposals stand on their own merit and will not be evaluated against other proposals.
+The proposal must be determined acceptable in all subfactors to meet the acceptability of Factor 1.
+If one subfactor is determined unacceptable, the Offeror is determined unacceptable under Factor 1 - Technical Acceptability.